-More Things to Add to a Oaxaca Itinerary
+More Things to Add to Your Oaxaca Itinerary

 In the afternoon, sign up for the Free Walking Tour at 4:00 pm.
-If you have more time, here are some more things to do inn Oaxaca.
+If you have more time, here are some more things to do in Oaxaca.

 - Wander past the old aqueduct (start at the Plaza Cruz de Piedra) and the Xochimilco barrio